 Right off the top, the MiG-15s appeared to be the better aircraft.
 They carried one 37 mm Nudelman N-37 Cannon and two 23 mm Nudelman-Suranov NS-23 cannons.
 While able to inflict damage against UN aircraft, the weapons fired at a relatively slow pace.
 Issues also arose in 1953, when the majority of the MiG-15s were being flown by pilots from China and North Korea, as opposed to the Soviet Union.

-The primary bases for the US Air Force’s F-86 Sabres were at Suwon (K-13) and Kimpo (K-18) air bases.
+The primary bases for the US Air Force’s F-86 Sabres were at Suwon (K-13) and Kimpo (K-18).
 The F-86 was America’s modern fighter, equipped with six Browning M3 .50-caliber machine guns that, while able to fire at a high rate, could only cause light damage against the communists’ MiG-15s.
 The aircraft also wasn’t as agile, couldn’t fly as high or rise as fast as the enemy aircraft, but made up for this with its aerodynamics, radar gunsight and the speeds at which it could dive.

 Oftentimes, the dogfights occurred once UN aircraft entered the airspace of MiG Alley.
-On the Manchurian side of the border, MiG-15 pilots laid in wait, and once they spotted the enemy fighters, swooped down from high altitudes to attack.
+On the Manchurian side of the border, MiG-15 pilots laid in wait and, once they spotted the enemy fighters, swooped down from high altitudes to attack.
 When they ran into trouble, they flew back to China.
 While the UN forces were technically prevented from crossing the border, many pilots took advantage of the “hot pursuit” exception to do so and adopted a “code of silence” about their patrols.